Twisted Deformation Quantization of Algebraic Varieties (Survey): Introduction

+In this paper we introduce the notion of {\em twisted associative \tup{(}resp.\ Poisson\tup{)} deformation of $\mcal{O}_X$}.
+A twisted deformation (or either kind) is a stack-like version of an ordinary deformation.
+The precise definition is given in Section \ref{sec:twdefs}.
+But to give an idea, let us say that a twisted deformation $\gerbe{A}$ can be described as a collection of locally defined deformations $\mcal{A}_i$, each living on an open set $U_i$ of $X$, that are glued together in a loose way.
+We should also say that an associative deformation $\gerbe{A}$ is a special kind of {\em stack of algebroids}, in the sense of \cite{Ko2}.
+Indeed, one reason for introducing twisted deformations is to have a Poisson analogue of a stack of algebroids.

+There is a notion of {\em twisted gauge equivalence} between twisted associative (resp.\ Poisson) deformation of $\mcal{O}_X$.
+A twisted deformation $\gerbe{A}$ induces a {\em first order bracket} $\{ -,- \}_{\gerbe{A}}$ on $\mcal{O}_X$.
+The main result is Theorem \ref{thm_new}, which says that there is a canonical bijection of sets

+called the {\em twisted quantization map}.
+It preserves first order brackets, and commutes with \'etale morphisms $X' \to X$.

 This survey article is an edited version of lectures that I gave on several occasions.
-In addition to the main body of the article, there are four appendices, that provide further details on certains aspects of the topic.
+In addition to the main body of the article, there are four appendices, that provide further details on certain aspects of the topic.
 Full details can be found in my papers listed in the bibliography.
 The bibliography also covers work by other researchers in this area.

-Part of the work presented here is joint with Frederick Leitner.
-I wish to thank M. Kontsevich, D. Calaque, M. Van den Bergh, P. Etingof, L. Breen and P. Deligne for useful discussions regarding this project.
+\textbf{Acknowledgments.} Part of the work presented here is joint with Frederick Leitner.
+Many of the ideas in this paper are influenced by the work of Maxim Kontsevich, and I wish to thank him for discussing this material with me.
+Thanks also to Michael Artin, Pavel Etingof, Damien Calaque, Michel Van den Bergh, Pierre Deligne, Lawrence Breen, Pierre Schapira and James Stasheff for their assistance on various aspects of the paper.